Visiting Milford Sound with kids

 Looking back towards the beautiful Stirling Falls in Milford Sound.

-Milford Sound is not a sound
+Milford Sound is not actually a Sound

 It’s true.
 Milford Sound is not actually a sound.
-It is in fact a fiord.

 A sound is formed when a river valley is flooded with the sea, whereas Milford Sound has been carved out by the erosion of ancient glacial ice.
 It is in fact a large ocean inlet, a bit bigger than a bay.

-Milford Sound is 16-kilometres in length from the head of the fiord to the open sea.
 The name Milford Sound reflects the geographic features and sheer rock faces that tower 1200m above the water.

 Visiting Milford Sound with kids.